Autumn planted

 Top Tip:

-Plant in informal drifts amongst grasses and cottage garden perennials for a soft, flowing display full of movement and pollinator-friendly flowers.
+Plant in informal drifts amongst ornamental grasses and cottage garden perennials for a relaxed, flowing display full of movement and pollinator-friendly flowers.

 Plant Details